SELinuxProject/selinux-notebook/CONTRIBUTING.md

 ## Make Sure Your Changes Render Correctly

-The SELinux Notebook can be viewed in three different formats: Markdown, HTML, and PDF.
-Your changes need to render correctly in all three formats.
-The HTML and PDF formatted notebooks can be created using the included Makefile and Markdown can be viewed directly via the GitHub source browser or any number of Markdown viewers.
+The SELinux Notebook can be viewed in four different formats: Markdown, HTML, PDF, and EPUB.
+Your changes need to render correctly in all four formats.
+The HTML, PDF, and EPUB formatted notebooks can be created using the included Makefile and Markdown can be viewed directly via the GitHub source browser or any number of Markdown viewers.

+Note that the EPUB build will optionally produce a version suitable for viewing on a Kindle that supports the "azw3" file format.

 ## Explain Your Work